Bigmaxi01/Bison/README.md

 # Bison

-This is a repository for scripts for Bison Winbits install on top of piaware system with FR24, FA, RB, etc
+This is a repository for scripts for Bison's Wingbits install on top of piaware system with FR24, FA, RB, etc

 ## readsb-install_moded_for_Bison.sh
 Run this script first to install readsb but not remove existing setup like the standard script does.